-- Proof of Canadian Citizenship or Permanent Residency – Proof must be submitted in the form of a copy of one of the following: Canadian passport, Canadian Citizenship Certificate, Canadian Permanent Resident (PR) card or Canadian birth certificate.
+- Proof of Canadian Citizenship or Permanent Residency – Proof to be uploaded through the online application in the form of a copy of one of the following: Canadian passport, Canadian Citizenship Certificate, Canadian Permanent Resident (PR) card or Canadian birth certificate.

 - BC Residency (if applicable) – If declaring BC residency, applicants must submit documents supporting the applicable declaration as per the B.C.
 Residency Requirement for DMD Program document: Preference is given to residents of British Columbia.

 Open House / Interviews / Problem-Based Learning Assessment

 Short-listed applicants are invited to the DMD Admissions Open House Weekend on the basis of their overall GPA and DAT scores.
 A $193.00 Phase 2 fee applies to attend the Open House.
 Applicants not invited to the Open House will not be considered further.
 To reduce traveling expenses, out of province applicants may have their interview conducted at another dental school that participates in the revised CDA structured interview and details will be provided upon request.